alexevanczuk/packs/README.md

-  update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                      List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files             List analyzed files based on configuration in packwerk.yml (for debugging purposes)
+  update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                      List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files             List analyzed files based on configuration in packwerk.yml (for debugging purposes)